 There is a myth that local authorities approach independent agencies when they need to place children who have high levels of need or challenging behaviour.
 Given the back story of the children who cannot live safely with their family, it is understandable that many come into care traumatised, distressed or withdrawn.
 However, using the resources available even the most vulnerable child can make good progress.
 The Local Authority, working with an independent agency, can find the best match for a child – not the first available placement, but one that will provide a secure and nurturing family environment.

-Independent fostering agencies often have greater freedom to develop their own unique ethos, with carers and members of staff identifying and signing up to the agency’s objectives.
+Independent fostering agencies often have greater freedom to develop their own unique ethos, with foster parents and members of staff identifying and signing up to the agency’s objectives.
 All agencies want to give children a happy childhood whilst supporting them to achieve the best possible outcomes.
-AFA provide strong support networks for children, carers and staff which include 24/7 support, carried out by qualified social workers who know the children we care for.
+AFA provide strong support networks for children, foster parents and staff which include 24/7 support, carried out by qualified social workers who know the children we care for.
 AFA and local authorities are both committed to providing a consistently high standard of care.

-If you decide that an independent fostering agency is the right route for you, please bear in mind that becoming a foster carer will be one of the biggest life-changing decisions you will make.
+If you decide that an independent fostering agency is the right route for you, please bear in mind that becoming a foster parent will be one of the biggest life-changing decisions you will make.
 It will be challenging, and you will need plenty of support, but the rewards are worth the journey.
-Carers can only be approved by one agency at a time, so finding an agency that you feel happy and comfortable with is really important.
+Foster parents can only be approved by one agency at a time, so finding an agency that you feel happy and comfortable with is really important.

 Here is a short list of some of the most frequently asked questions that you will need to think about when considering your options…